O'Higgins F.C.: Facilities

-Stadium
+Estadio El Teniente

 The club's home ground is Estadio El Teniente, built in September 1945 and located in Rancagua, being named Braden Copper Company Stadium, because that company was the stadium's owner.
 The first professional game was during the 1955 Primera División tournament, in a match that O'Higgins won 3–2 to Ferrobádminton.

 In 1960, after the 9.5 earthquake of Valdivia that destroyed the original venues of the 1962 FIFA World Cup, the Chilean delegation designed the city of Rancagua as a venue, after the refusal of Valparaíso and Antofagasta.
 The first international match was between Argentina and Bulgaria, where with a goal of Héctor Facundo, the South Americans defeated the Europeans on 30 May.
 El Teniente was the home stadium of all Group D matches, and one quarter-final game between West Germany and Yugoslavia.

 The Government of Chile acquired the 51% of shares to United States' Braden Copper Company in 1967, as part of the copper nationalization, that culminated four years later, becoming property of Codelco Chile, being re–named with the current name of Parque El Teniente, in reference to mine ubicated in locality of Machalí.

 A new stadium with capacity for 14,087 persons was confirmed by the club's owner Ricardo Abumohor in 2013, and the old stadium was demolished in 2014.

 The new stadium was inaugurated on 8 April 2014.
 In the inaugural match, O'Higgins played against Lanús for the week 6 of the 2014 Copa Libertadores.
 The final result was 0–0, marking the elimination of the club from the competition, because it needed a victory to advance to the next round.
 In 2015, it hosted two group stage matches of the 2015 Copa América.

 Monasterio Celeste

 The training facilities of the club are called the Monasterio Celeste, located on the outskirts of Rancagua, exactly in Requínoa.
 It replaces the old complex La Gamboína, which until 2014 was the training ground of the club.
 The complex consists of seven pitches of natural grass, a mini-stadium of artificial grass, and a hotel with the facilities for the team.

 The complex was finished in 2014, but O'Higgins trained there for the first time on 4 January 2013.
-It was a national team host complex for the 2015 Copa América.
+It was a national team host complex for the Venezuela national football team in the 2015 Copa América.

 Players

 Since the club's establishment in April 1955, more than one thousand of the players on the team have been Chilean.
-Aníbal González is the historic top−scorer of the club with 117 goals in all competitions.
+Juvenal Vargas is the historic top−scorer of the club with 120 goals.
 Mario Desiderio is considered the best player in the club's history.
+The last player to enter the club's top 10 scorers was Pablo Calandria, who retired in 2018, scoring his final goal from a penalty against Audax Italiano.